jenildesaii/Lab-Assignment-2/README.md

 Prerequisites

-To run this project, ensure you have:
+To run this project, ensure we have:
 Node.js installed (Check with node -v)
 A terminal or command-line interface to execute scripts A text editor like VS Code or Sublime Text for modifying code if needed

-Installation & Running

-Clone or download the repository.
-Open a terminal and navigate to the project folder: cd /path/to/lab2-js-frameworks
-Run the script using:
-node app.js

 Greet Users
 Prints a personalized welcome message for three users.